fastly/expressly/docs/docs/middleware/what-is-middleware.md

 });
 ```

-> **expressly** uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for [pattern-matching routes](../routing.md#route-matching).
+> **expressly** uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) to [pattern-match routes](../routing.md#route-matching).
 This means that your middleware mount paths can contain wildcards and even regular expressions.